 The other shortcoming of the book comes in failing to discover, or at least speculate on, how Binion’s children (all heirs to the empire) could have turned out so absurdly different from each other.
 There was Teddy, often described as the smartest member of the family who ended up as a dead dope fiend, likely a murder victim.
 There was Becky, who reluctantly entered the family business and has largely been branded as the major reason for the Horseshoe’s bankruptcy and failure.
 Then, there’s Jack — who went on to build another casino empire in other states, far more lucrative than anything ever seen in Las Vegas, while now rightfully basking in the glow of the past and a lifetime of lessons learned from his own father.

 Alas, we know how it all ends.
 Benny dies.
 The family fights and then splits apart.
 The Horseshoe eventually closes.
 The mystery isn’t so much in what happens, as how it happened.

 Are there any life lessons for us in the tale?
 Not really.

-What matters most was the ride.
+What mattered most was the ride.
 And what a wonderfully wild ride it was, for so long, the likes of which we shall not see again.
-Not unless Tarentino or the Coen Brothers take my advice and get working on a movie script that desperately demands to be written.
+Not unless Tarantino or the Coen Brothers take my advice and get working on a movie script that desperately demands to be written.